KUL-recon-lab/course_nucmed_tech/latex/main.md

 (system-maintenance)=
 ## System maintenance

 The photomultiplier tubes are analog devices, with characteristics that are influenced by the age and the history of the device.
-To produce correct images, some corrections are applied (section [??](#sec:corrections)).
+To produce correct images, some corrections are applied (section [](#sec:corrections)).
 The most important are the linearity correction and the energy correction.
 In most cameras, there is an additional correction, called the uniformity correction, taking care of remaining second order deviations.
 It is important to keep on eye on the camera performance and tune it every now and then.
 Failure to do so will lead to gradual deterioration of image quality.

 When a camera is first installed, the client tests it extensively to verify that the system meets all required specifications (the acceptance test).
 The National Electrical Manufacturers Association (NEMA, “national” is the USA here) has defined standard protocols to measure the specifications.
 The standards are widely accepted, such that specifications from different vendors can be compared, and that discussions between customers and companies about acceptance test procedures can be avoided.
 You can find information on *http://www.nema.org*.